 Volunteers help make Tarrant Area Food Bank’s vision of communities where no one has to go hungry within reach.
 There are many opportunities for you to join us in the fight against hunger.
 You can volunteer as an individual or with a group.
 We also provide opportunities for court-ordered/lawyer-referred volunteers to complete community service hours in our Quality Control center (orientation required).
 View available volunteer opportunities below and click on the register button for each opportunity to see a list of upcoming volunteer shifts and/or orientation dates.

 Share your talent in the kitchen and your passion for healthy food.
 Spice up your resume as a culinary instructor, nutrition instructor, course manager, course assistant, interpreter, or tour leader in TAFB’s Cooking Matters® course.
-To learn more, attend an upcoming Cooking Matters® Orientation.
+The first step to get involved is to attend an upcoming Cooking Matters® Orientation.
 Background check required.Register

 Onsite Food Packaging (includes Quality Control)

 Want to be part of providing the more than 2 million meals that TAFB distributes each month in 13 counties?
 Sort, inspect and pack nutritious food for hungry children, families and seniors.
-Multiple 3-hour shifts, Monday through Saturday.
-Open to individuals and groups, ages 8 and older (see age policy).
+Multiple 3-hour shifts are available.
+This opportunity is open to individuals and groups (see age policy).

 This category includes:

 • Children’s Feeding Programs

 Help children and families get the nutritious food they need to thrive.
 Volunteer with one of our children’s feeding programs or assist families in selecting fresh fruits and vegetables in a farmers market setting.
 Multiple locations and days are available.